Schistosoma haematobium: Pathology

 Normal infection of adults does not produce symptoms.
 When eggs are released, they sometimes become permanently stuck in the bladder and cause pathological symptoms.
 The eggs are initially deposited in the muscularis propria which leads to ulceration of the overlaying tissue.
 Infections are characterized by pronounced acute inflammation, squamous metaplasia, blood and reactive epithelial changes.
 Granulomas and multinucleated giant cells may be seen.
-The eggs induce a granulomatous host immune response which is indicated by lymphocytes (which mainly produce T-helper-2 cytokines such as interleukins 4, 5, and 13), eosinophils, and, also activated macrophages.
+The eggs induce a granulomatous host immune response which is indicated by lymphocytes (which mainly produce T-helper-2 cytokines such as interleukins 4, 5, and 13), eosinophils, and activated macrophages.
 This granuloma formation induces chronic inflammation.

 In response to infection, the hosts' antibodies bind to the tegument of the schistosome.
-But they are quickly removed the tegument itself is shed every few hours.
+But they are quickly removed as the tegument itself is shed every few hours.
 The schistosome can also take on host proteins.
 Schistomiasis can be divided into three phases: (1) the migratory phase lasting from penetration to maturity,(2) the acute phase which occurs when the schistosomes begin producing eggs, and (3) the chronic phase which occurs mainly in endemic areas.
 In late stage, the infection may lead to extra-urinary complication named Bilharzial cor pulmonale.
 The distinct symptom for urogenital schistosomiasis is blood in the urine (haematuria), which is often associated with frequent urination, painful micturition, and discomfort in the groin.
 In endemic regions, haematuria is so widespread that it is thought a natural sign of puberty for boys, and is confused with menses in girls.
 Under serious infection, urinary tract can be blocked leading to obstructive uropathy (hydroureter and hydronephrosis), which can be further complicated by bacterial infection and kidney failure.
 In the most severe condition, chronic bladder ulcers and bladder carcinoma develop.

 Treatment

-The drug of choice is praziquantel, a quinolone derivative.
-But it has low cure rate (only 82-88%).
+The drug of choice is praziquantel, but it has low cure rate (only 82-88%).